danatrace/Dynatrace-AWS-Automation-Use-Cases/setup.md

 *If you wish to uninstall everything that the Installation created The Cloudfromation template creates a deletion workflow for easy uninstall* *In your Dynatrace Tenant:*
- 1. Go to "settings classic"
+ 1. Go to the workflows app
- 2. Click on preferences and "Limit outbound connections"
+ 2. Search for "Delete AWS Usecases"
- 3. In "Limit outbound connections" click on the "Add item" button
+ 3. Trigger the workflow manually
- 4. Add the following allowed hosts:
+ 4. All created assets are deleted by the workflow